 Trying to reduce stress or just learn how to better train the mind through meditation takes practice.
-Though there are so many different ways to practice meditation in this quest to redirect thoughts for more clarity, health benefits, anger management, and a sense of calm, it can be a helpful tool for everyday life.
+Though there are so many different ways to practice it in this quest to redirect thoughts for more clarity, health benefits, anger management, and a sense of calm, it can be a helpful tool for everyday life.

 Meditation Is Valuable for Health and Mental Wellness